aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 Here is how L2 CDK constructs for Event Scheduler can improve your AWS CDK development experience:

 1. CDK L2 Constructs can simplify the process of setting up permissions for invoking targets, such as AWS Lambda functions, by automatically configuring required permissions for the targets.
 2. Encrypt data by providing pre-configured encryption settings that you can use as part of your AWS infrastructure as code.
-This can make it easier to ensure that your data is encrypted at rest and in transit, and can help you meet compliance requirements.
+This can make it easier to e nsure that your data is encrypted at rest and in transit, and can help you meet compliance requirements.
 3. Add metrics and permissions to your AWS EventBridge schedules.
-You can use constructs to define CloudWatch alarms that monitor schedule activity, and IAM permissions that control access to schedules.
+You can use constructs to define CloudWatch alarms that monitor schedule activity, and
+IAM permissions that control access to schedules.
 This can make it easier to manage and monitor your schedules, as well as provide more granular control over who can modify them.
 4. Constructs provide pre-configured targets for common AWS services, such as Lambda functions and SQS queues, as well as a universal target that can be used to connect to other AWS services.

 ### Why should we _not_ do this?